-\textbf{Results analysis.} As shown in Tables \ref{gaussian}-\ref{uniform}, the proposed DKND achieves smaller averaged RSMD and standard deviation on testing data compared to other methods even when $w_{max}$ is increasing.
-Specifically, when $\vw_t$ follows a uniform distribution and $w_{max}$ becomes larger, the RSMD gap between the proposed DKND and DKL methods is amplified.
-Figs. \ref{fig:gau}-\ref{fig:uni} provide detailed estimation error plots of $\boldsymbol{\epsilon}_k$ over the testing data, with the shaded regions indicating the variation across $10$ trials.
-Due to space constraints, additional experimental details, including the generation of measurement noise, DNN structures, and training parameters, are included in the Appendix.
+\textbf{Results analysis.} As presented in Tables. \ref{table:RSMD_training}-\ref{table:RSMD_testing}, the proposed DKND method achieves smaller average RSMD and standard deviation on testing data when compared to other methods, even as the complexity of the dynamics is increasing.
+Specifically, when the noise follows a uniform distribution and $\vw_t$ grows larger, the gap in RSMD between the proposed DKND and DK methods becomes more pronounced.
+Note that the RSMD for all gradient-based comparison methods over the training data does not show significant differences.
+This can be attributed to the fact that their training processes are terminated at the same terminal accuracy.
+Figs. \ref{fig:2d}-\ref{fig:surface} display detailed estimation error plots across the testing data, with shaded regions indicating the variability across $10$ trials.
+Due to space limitations, additional experimental details, such as the generation of measurement noise, the structure of the DNNs, and the training parameters, are provided in the Appendix.